Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 There is one way easy way to find out whether the "victim dog" is feeling intimidated and not comfortable in a specific play session.
 All it takes is to get ahold of the "instigator" for a few seconds and observe the "victims''" behavior.

-Does she seem relieved and try to leave or is she looking for her playmate and tries to re-engage him play?
+Does she seem relieved and try to leave, or is she looking for her playmate and trying to re-engage him to play?
 If the latter takes place, most likely she enjoys this type of play and is just coming back for more.

 Signs of Inappropriate Dog Play

 Inappropriate dog play may lack role reversal and encompass repeated behaviors (chasing, pinning, body slamming, mounting) with little or no pauses in between.
-Dogs on the receiving end may tire and reach a breaking point when they will attempt to send back-off signals or attempts to disengage, but these signals may not be read from the instigator, either due to lack of social skills or the dog purposely harassing.
+Dogs on the receiving end may tire and reach a breaking point when they will attempt to send back-off signals or attempt to disengage, but these signals may not be read by the instigator, either due to a lack of social skills or the dog purposely harassing.

-Other behaviors to be watchful for are also dogs ganging up against a dog, grab and shake components and an increase in the intensity of play.
+Other behaviors to be watchful for also are dogs ganging up against a dog, grabbing and shaking components, and an increase in the intensity of play.

 Remember the phrase “I went to a fight and a hockey game broke out”?...This is equally true of dogs.
-Many a good dog has ended up in a fight because she became overly aroused while playing with another dog. "— Patricia McConnell
+Many a good dog has ended up in a fight because she became overly aroused while playing with another dog. "

 The Making of a Dog That Engages in Inappropriate Play

-When puppies are born, they are pretty helpless beings in their first days.
-Born blind, deaf and unable to regulate their temperatures, they totally depend on their mom for nourishment and warmth.
+When puppies are born, they are pretty helpless in their first days.
+Born blind, deaf, and unable to regulate their temperatures, they totally depend on their mom for nourishment and warmth.